This was a simple and fun project with a great result!

 Thanks for reading my blog.
 Let me know what you think of my repurposed lamp by posting a comment.

-Are these directions helpful?
-Let me know if you have any questions.
+Let me know what you think or if you have any questions by commenting below.